Bertonc98/CPLEX_MIP_opt_models/README.md

 ## 01/03/2023
 Generation of new instances code int generation_instances.py Modified basic_model in order to handle generated instances, passing an additional parameters specifying the cardinality

+## 02/03/2023
+Run of the models over the sysntetic instances

 TODO:
 - Check for feasibility of the dual